moechofe/lowresrmx/asset.dev/manual.md

 ### Text API

 Commands dedicated to draw text on layers using characters data.
+64 characters can be reserved to print characters on screen.
+By default thoses characters number are (192..255) but can be changed using the [`FONT` command](#font-first).

 #### `WINDOW x,y,width,heigh,layer`